forgivings/All-Status-Discord/README.md

 If you end up getting into trouble, I am not liable in any way and it's not my responsibility because I just want to help Chromebook users such as myself because chromebooks are very limited and we can't do anything on a chromebook....Please do not use this in bad intent.

 I am not responsible for any damage in any way; I will block off all communication related to this.

+Update -> Deleted Discord.py and other package files